 On special teams, Flint is ninth out of 20 OHL teams on the power-play, scoring at 18.9%.
-The Firebirds have scored 10 goals with the man-advantage which includes at least one power-play goal in eight of their 11 games this season.
-Flint is 17th on the penalty-kill, operating at 76.0% when shorthanded.
-The Firebirds have scored four shorthanded goals in 11 games and are tied with the Erie Otters for fourth most shorthanded goals in the OHL this season.
-The Knights are currently 17th in the OHL with the man-advantage at at 11.7% and are 13th overall on the penalty-kill at 79.2%.
+The Firebirds have scored 10 goals with the man-advantage which includes at least one power-play goal scored in eight of their 11 games this season.
+Flint is 17th on the penalty-kill, operating at 76% when shorthanded.
+The Firebirds have scored four shorthanded goals in 11 games and are tied with the Erie Otters for fourth most shorthanded goals scored in the OHL this season.
+The Knights are currently 17th in the OHL on the man-advantage at 11.7% and are 13th overall on the penalty-kill at 79.2%.
 London has not been scored on in the past six games while on the penalty-kill.

 Players to Watch